bradtraversy/deno-rest-api/readme.md

 # Deno REST API

-> This is a simple REST API using Deno and Oak.
-It is part of my YouTube crash course.
-I will be adding database functionality and JWT to it in the near future
+> This is a REST API using Deno, Oak and PostgreSQL

+Be sure to install [https://www.postgresql.org/](postgreSQL) and edit the "config.ts" file with your own credentials

 ## Run

 ```
+# This project uses Denon
-deno run --allow-net server.ts
+deno start
 ```

 ## Routes

 ```
 GET      /api/v1/products
 GET      /api/v1/products/:id